Bowed Strings | Right Hand Techniques

 Sometimes it is necessary to change bow directions during a sustained pitch.
 Such is the case for prolonged notes, which cannot possibly be performed in one bow direction.
 If nothing is marked, the performer will change directions when the bow length has been exhausted.
 With a long note for a full section, consider placing the change of bow directions in parenthesis.
 This indicates that the performers should stagger their bow changes.
 If two accented pitches are played in succession, both requiring down-bows, it may be necessary to change directions during the first pitch.
 In the case below, the notation indicates that following a very fast down-bow attack, an up-bow should immediately follow (the bow change is not audible), making possible the second down-bow.

+Separate Bows.
 A continual alternation between down- and up-bows on consecutive notes is called détaché (Fr.).
 No special notation is needed, other than a lack of slurs.
 Effective at all dynamics levels, and with accents and swells, this technique can be exploited at any tempo, up to approximately sixteenth notes at q=160.
 Ordinarily, détaché is played with the middle or upper portion of the bow.

 Inexperienced composers who are not string players tend to overuse this technique.
 Though détaché passages can elicit a great amount of excitement, too much continuous, unslurred music can become monotonous, tiresome to listen to, and physically taxing to perform.
 Most effective pieces combines slurred and non-slurred passages.

+Legato Techniques.
 Slurred passages without any additional articulations are played as smoothly as possible.

 Performers often play détaché passages slightly detached as, indeed, the name implies.
 To ensure smooth playing, write the term ‘legato’ in the score.
 In theory, tenutos (short dashes) placed over non-slurred pitches also indicate that notes should receive their full value, but players often respond to these by adding little nudges, making them less smooth than unmarked notes.

 Slurred tenutos result in a series of slightly separated, nudged articulations played in a single bow stroke.
-This technique, called brush stroke, or louré (Fr.), is often applied to repeated pitches, usually involving between two and five notes.
+This technique, called brush stroke, or louré (Fr.)is often applied to repeated pitches, usually involving between two and five notes.

 Most staccato passages are performed on-the-string.
 Staccatos are marked by dots, and can be placed on both non-slurred and slurred pitches.
 As can be expected, slurred staccatos are performed in the same bow, and are shorter than brush strokes.
 The player actually stops the bow from moving momentarily, beginning each articulation with a “push,” to create the detached sound.